amarkasbe551/amarkasbe551/README.md

 ## About Me

-I am a passionate data enthusiast with a strong interest in data engineering, data analyst, data science.
-As a recent graduate and Data Engineer Intern, I am eager to apply my skills and learnings to real-world projects.
-I am committed to continuously expanding my knowledge and contributing to innovative solutions in the field of data engineering.
+I am currently developing proficiency in GenAI, Shell scripting, Python programming, SQL, and Data Warehousing, as well as Google Cloud Platform (GCP) services within my current role.
+Additionally, I have experience in machine learning, Power BI, and Excel for data analysis and visualization.
+I am passionate about leveraging technology to solve problems and achieve goals

 ## Skills